cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 1. Duplicate an existing dashboard

 The easiest way to create a new dashboard for an agency in Metabase is to duplicate an existing dashboard into the new agency's `Collection`.
-By duplicating the dashboard into the permission-protected collection you are ensuring that only representatives from that agency (and internal staff) are able to view the data.
+By duplicating the dashboard into the permission-protected collection, you are ensuring that only representatives from that agency (and internal staff) are able to view the data.

-At this time there are two different types of agency dashboards: those that use flat fare formats and those that use variable fare formats.
+At this time there are two different types of agency dashboards: those that use flat fare formats, and those that use variable fare formats.
 There are currently none that use both.
 These differences impact a few questions within the dashboards, but the majority of the dashboards are the same.

+*Some notable differences*:

-By nature, variable fare format dashboards include some additional questions, some dashboards have custom questions as requested by agencies, and currently one agency excludes certain questions (CCJPA doesn't include any `Form Factor` related questions due to only accepting one type).
+- By nature, variable fare format dashboards include some additional questions
+- Some dashboards have custom questions as requested by agencies
+- Currently, one agency excludes certain questions (CCJPA doesn't include any `Form Factor` related questions due to only accepting one type)

 Good source dashboards for copying:

-- Flat Fare: Humboldt Transit Authority
+- **Flat Fare**: Humboldt Transit Authority
-- Variable Fare: Redwood Coast Transit
+- **Variable Fare**: Redwood Coast Transit

 To duplicate a dashboard, navigate to the collection of one of the source dashboards above